roman-neuhauser/Ansel-wiki/The-future-of-darktable.md

 On the other end, I think it's fair to say that smartphones have won the battle of the consumer/entry-level photography.
 We don't need to care about those anymore, they will never shoot raw.
 But among the raw shooters, there are still a bunch who make it a priority to open a complicated software only to get the exact same look as the out-of-camera JPEG, but photography being a sport of equipment, there is a status component and you need to be a raw shooter in some circles.

 I wish to digital photography to become more than just a metaphor of analog, to embrace the digital medium to blur even more the boundaries between painting, drawing, still images, movies, to include sound, 3D renders, other images.
 All these technologies are workable within a computer, so they are all unified in the silicon box.

+Being able to compose raw pictures directly in scene-referred is a must.
+As is painting over photographs in a scene-referred workflow, because it's the only simple and clean way to handle HDR without having to treat it like a disabled citizen with particular needs.

 I also wish it was easier for artists to create procedural images through scripting, like Brownian motion backgrounds or fractals, without being all the time dependent on what developers are willing to code them.
 Regular people are now playing with Arduino and Raspberry Pi for wearables and artistic projects, scripting procedural visual is very much in line with this.